So this crazy guy upgraded to 88ah batteries. So i figured if 88ah is doable, so should 100ah and i bought 2x 100AH batteries.

 MY buddy who is in to car audio mentioned wire gauge size to me and linked me this:

-i think we took 1500va (the UPS rating) and divided by batter voltage (2x 12v batteries is 24v) and got 62.5amps over 20-25ft means according to the guide i can probably go to 8 gauge if i’m willing to accept 5% voltage drop.
+i think we took 1500va (the UPS rating) and divided by battery voltage (2x 12v batteries is 24v) and got 62.5amps over 20-25ft means according to the guide i can probably go to 8 gauge if i’m willing to accept 5% voltage drop.

 Cables don’t get warm, i doubt batteries will either. would be cool to have a temp gauge for the batteries.